How to Open a Dollar Store

 If you want to start a retail store that offers value to your community but features lower inventory costs than some larger retail stores require, a dollar store may be the right solution.
-Skilled inventory sourcing and a pulse on what’s in demand locally are just a few skills that you’ll need, but a well-thought-out store can be a valuable addition to a local community.
-The following overview of what it takes to get a dollar store up and running can help you to create a detailed business plan and start up your store.
+Skilled inventory sourcing and a pulse on what’s in demand locally are just a few skills you’ll need, but a well-thought-out store can be a valuable addition to a local community.
+The following overview of what it takes to get a dollar store business up and running can help you create a detailed business plan and start-up your store.

 Dollar stores offer low-cost goods to consumers and sometimes price all items in the store for $1.
-Typically, dollar store’s stock goods including groceries, kitchenware and home furnishings, books, health goods, cleaning supplies, decor, and more.
+Typically, dollar stores’ stock goods include groceries, kitchenware, home furnishings, books, health goods, cleaning supplies, decor, and more.
 Because the stores purchase the items in bulk or take advantage of closeouts or other specials, they offer competitive pricing that consumers can’t find elsewhere.
-Dollar stores naturally appeal to bargain hunters, and while low-income consumers make up a significant portion of the store’s customer base, mid-class and upper-class customers also shop at dollar stores.
+Dollar stores naturally appeal to bargain hunters.
+While low-income consumers make up a significant portion of the store’s customer base, mid-class and upper-class customers also shop at dollar stores.

 From 2014 through 2019, dollar stores have undergone significant growth in the United States.
 IBISWorld reports that the dollar store industry’s annual growth of 3.9% during those five years results in a projected revenue totaling $87 billion in 2019.
 At the same time, the number of dollar stores in business grew by 3% to 77,740.
 The number of employees also increased by 6.3% over that five-year time frame, with the industry’s employment totaling 538,907 by 2019.

 While many retail stores face steep competition from online retailers and big-box retailers, dollar stores are in a unique position.
-According to eMarketer, even though the economy is improving, consumers still demonstrate shopping habits that were influenced by the recession.
+According to eMarketer, even though the economy is improving, consumers still demonstrate shopping habits influenced by the recession.
 Consumers continue to bargain hunt, and dollar stores offer a convenient local source of bargain deals on particular goods.
-Bargain hunting has even become a point of pride for many consumers with higher incomes, which has served to increase the customer base for dollar stores.
+Bargain hunting has even become a point of pride for many consumers with higher incomes, which has increased the customer base for dollar stores.

 Dollar General and Dollar Tree are major competitors to dollar stores.
 According to Statista, in 2017, Dollar General’s net sales totaled $23.5 billion, while Dollar Tree’s net sales were $22.2 billion.
 These chain stores demonstrate the earning potential that is possible by offering low-cost in-demand items to local consumers.